Mehdigulu Khan Vafa

-Mehdigulu Khan Utsmiyev (Mehdiqulu xan Xasay xan oğlu Üsmiyev; 1855, Shusha – 1900, Tiflis) was a lyrical poet of Azerbaijan of Kumyk and Javanshir descent, a lieutenant colonel in the Imperial Russian Army.
+Mehdigulu Khan Utsmiyev (Mehdiqulu xan Xasay xan oğlu Üsmiyev; 1855, Shusha – 1900, Tiflis) was a lyrical poet in Azerbaijan, who was of Kumyk and Javanshir descent, a lieutenant colonel in the Imperial Russian Army.
 He authored poetry under pseudonym Vafa (وفا).

 Life

 Mehdigulu was born in 1855 in Shusha in the family of a Kumyk major-general, Khasay khan Utsmiyev (1808–1866) and Azerbaijani poet Khurshidbanu Natavan.
 He was named after Mehdigulu Khan, last khan of Karabakh Khanate.

 In 1859, Alexandre Dumas wrote about him: "a five- or six-year-old boy probably instinctively holding a kinjal...
 This was a really sharp dagger, which a French mother would never give to her child."